 Sustainability is proving itself to be the watchword of the 2020s.
-As we confront the finiteness of our natural resources and the importance of preserving them, we're all looking to cut down on waste as much as we can.
-One of the ways we can do this is at the dinner table, where the detergents and heat we use to clean our dinnerware slowly mix with nature, contaminating water bodies and much more.
+As we confront the finiteness of our natural resources and the importance of preserving them, we're all looking to cut down on waste as much as possible.
+One of the ways we can do this is at the dinner table, where excessive food goes to waste usually, energy and water are wasted to clean up the dirty dishes, and disposables used are sometimes harmful to the environment.
+For example, the detergents and heat we use to clean our dinnerware slowly mix with nature, contaminating water bodies and much more.

 Be Careful with Paper

 Paper plates usually come to mind when we think about disposable dinnerware.
 Paper plates are found in homes, small food stalls, etc. Simple, plentiful, inexpensive, and unpretentious, paper plates make life easier on work and school nights when running the dishwasher is one extra task you just don't want to do—to say nothing of the water your dishwasher uses each cycle and the time you have to spend putting the soiled dishes in the dishwasher and the energy it uses.
 You would rather spend that time with your loved ones.
 But paper plates are unpretentious, the product of a renewable resource.
 Even harder, printed paper plates still don't feel fit for a special occasion.
 If you're trying to impress, skip the paper plates.
 Also, although paper plates are not very harmful to the environment, they contribute to landfills.
 This is because stained paper plates aren't usually recycled or reused.
 Plus, the manufacturing process of paper plates uses chemicals, which threaten the environment and us, as the toxins can seep into the soil and contaminate underground water sources.

 But folks, paper napkins, on the other hand, remain a viable option to use at parties.